Neil Critchley: Blackpool

 On 2 March 2020, Critchley was appointed as head coach of Blackpool on a three-and-a-half-year contract.
 He chose Mike Garrity to be his assistant, the two having worked together at Liverpool.
 After a curtailed regular season due to the COVID-19 pandemic in the United Kingdom, Blackpool finished in 13th position after standings were amended to reflect a points-per-game ratio.

 In Critchley's first full season in charge, 2020–21, Blackpool finished third at the conclusion of the regular season, going on to win promotion via the EFL League One play-offs.

 On 19 November 2021, Critchley signed a four-year extension to his contract, keeping him at Bloomfield Road until 2026.
-The following week, Critchley was named Manager of the Season at the annual North West Football Awards, beating Manchester City's Pep Guardiola, Blackpool's former captain and now Bolton Wanderers manager Ian Evatt, and Morecambe manager Derek Adams.
+The following week, Critchley was named Manager of the Season at the annual North West Football Awards, beating Manchester City's Pep Guardiola, Blackpool's former captain and Bolton Wanderers manager Ian Evatt, and Morecambe manager Derek Adams.